“I t is

 Manor won't be here, the club won't be here."
 In her mind she pictured both

 places.
 And how comfortable, and at home, she felt in them.

 A wave from the bay splashed hard against the rocks,

 throwing up a spray in their faces.

 "It's amazing, isn't it," Prue said, "how our perceptions

-have changed over the seven weeks that we've been here.
+have changed over the months that we've been here.
 The real world being

 us.
 Yet living our lives as Charmed's TV characters seems perfectly normal."